When is deinterlacing bad?

 frame can be motion blurred (look at Jamiroquai's left hand in

-the top picture), now you also blend the next field into this
+the second picture above), now you also blend the next field into this

 one.
 So you really get a blurry result.